ggabbiani/OFL/orthodocs/foundation/core.md

 fl_list_filter(list,filter)
 ```

-return a list of items from «list» whose items successfully matched a list of
+return the items from «list» matching a list of conditions.
-conditions.

 example 1: filter out numbers from a list of heterogeneous values